Common Law Protocols

 You are entitled to ask a lawyer if they operate within the Protocols before engaging them.

-The below documents summarise the Protocols.
-These have been agreed by the TAC, LIV and ALA.
+The Protocols have been agreed by the TAC, LIV and ALA.
 They cover common law entitlements, assessment procedures, information exchange and settlement.